A public presentation is a talk given by a 4-H member in front of an evaluator or a live audience.

 If you cannot attend on the day of Public Presentations due to a prior commitment, please contact the office for make-up night information.

-Anyone aged 5-19 can join 4-H for free or volunteer to start a club in their town.
-Cornell Cooperative Extension Sullivan County’s 4-H Youth Development program empowers youth to reach their full potential, working and learning in partnership with caring adults.
-4-H members have opportunities to connect to Cornell University resources and gain career readiness skills through hands-on activities and “learning by doing”.
+Cornell Cooperative Extension’s 4-H Youth Development program empowers any youth ages 5-18 to reach their full potential, working and learning in partnership with caring adults.
+4-H members have opportunities to connect to Cornell University resources and gain career readiness skills through handson activities and “learning by doing”.

 Extension Education Center